 This 8-day tour of Nepal gives travellers a great introduction to their time in Nepal.
 It includes time in colourful Kathmandu, wildlife safaris in Chitwan NP, rafting options and the stunning mountain scenery around Pokhara.

-This wildlife tour includes nature walk through the Nagarjun Forest Reserve, time at the remote Shreeban Nature camp, visits to the famous Chitwan National Park and a stay at the wildlife haven, Bardia National Park.
+This wildlife focussed tour includes a nature walk through the Nagarjun Forest Reserve, time at the remote Shreeban Nature camp, safaris in the famous Chitwan National Park and a stay at the wildlife haven, Bardia National Park.

 Bandipur, famous for its beauty and hospitality is beautiful hilltop town at the foothills of Himalayas and offers a beautiful panorama of the Annapurna Range, the Dhaulagiri, Lang tang, and Manaslu along with an experience of an old aged Newari culture to the visitors.